 -

-Apply a small amount behind your ear or on your inner arm.
+Apply a small amount of dye behind your ear or on your inner arm.

 -

-Wait 24 hours to ensure no allergic reaction.
+Wait 24 hours to check for allergic reactions.

 Step 7: Apply Like a Pro